 Easy As 1-2-3:

-- Make personal contact with the check writer; if you are unsuccessful, send a statutory notice.
-The check writer has 7 days to respond and remit payment.
+- Make personal contact with the check writer; if you are unsuccessful, send a statutory notice, giving the check writer 15 days to respond and remit payment.

-- If you do not hear from the check writer or receive payment, simply contact the Bad Check Restitution Program at 1-800-832-1853 for a crime report.
+- If you do not hear from the check writer or receive payment, complete the crime report by clicking on the Complaint Form below.
+The report must be notarized.

 Bad Check Restitution Program